Language Theory

 To understand how to express information and computation, it is useful to have a formal theory of what a language is.

-Why would we ever even want a theory of languages?
+Why would we even want a theory of languages?

-Languages are all about how we represent and communicate information and computations.
-A formal theory of language allows us to rigorously define what language is, and from that we can show exactly what various languages can represent and say.
+Languages are the means by which we communicate information (and computation).
+A formal theory of language allows us to rigorously define what language is, and from that, determine exactly what various languages can represent and say.

 Preliminaries